- Published in 1967

 - Track 6 on “Yellow Submarine“

-What the Beatles said about “All You Need Is Love”
+Beatles quotes about “All You Need Is Love”

 PAUL 1967: “We had been told we’d be seen recording it by the whole world at the same time.
 So we had one message for the world– Love.
 We need more love in the world.”